ARC Work Events About MYTHS

 Use code ORFEOARC for 15% off tickets to Orfeo ed Euridice!

-“Orfeo is a dream role for me, and as I prepare to sing it at the MET, I’ve been thinking about myths.
+“Orfeo is a dream role for me, and as I prepare to sing it at the Met, I’ve been thinking about myths.
 In antiquity, a myth like Orpheus contained an elemental truth.
 In our world today, myths are fundamentally tales that mislead.
 I want to explore what myth means in our communities, culture, personal lives, and in art, and I have asked some of my favorite artists and organizations to create around the powerful storytelling that all different kinds of myths represent.”

 – Anthony Roth Costanzo